 “Gels are known for being high hold and high shine, and can sometimes have some drawbacks, like excessive drying, not much flexibility, increased dandruff and an itchy scalp,” Sainz explains.
 “So, to help with the stiffness and drying, add a little paste to lighten up the gel while still achieving the look that you’re looking for.”

-Now just make sure to wash all of that goop off of your hands before scrolling through every other extremely helpful, very great article on our website.
+Now just make sure to wash all of that goop off of your hands before scrolling through every other extremely helpful article on our website.